Sheer Greed

 Sheer Greed is the first album of the British glam rock band Girl, released in January 1980 by Jet Records.
 The album was published during the explosion of the new wave of British heavy metal phenomenon and its sales took advantage of the favourable attitude towards hard rock bands in the UK in that period.
 Sheer Greed peaked at No. 33 in the UK Albums Chart.
 Hollywood Tease was released as a single, and reached No. 50.

 The song "Hollywood Tease" was later covered by the bands L.A.
 Guns (featuring Phil Lewis) and Sheer Greed (featuring Gerry and Simon Laffy).
 The American glam metal band Lillian Axe recorded a version of "My Number" on the album Love + War in 1989.

-"Do You Love Me?" is a cover of the song from Kiss' album Destroyer of 1976.
+"Do You Love Me?" is a cover of a song from Kiss' 1976 album Destroyer.